EU ruling on Apple stirs calls for U.S. tax reform

 "The scheme of U.S. multinationals parking money offshore indefinitely, taxed at zero, may be coming to an end," said Steven Rosenthal of the Tax Policy Center research group.

-Online retailer Amazon.com Inc (AMZN.O) and fast-food company McDonald's Corp (MCD.N) already face probes over taxes in Luxembourg, while coffee chain Starbucks Corp (SBUX.O) has been ordered to pay up to 30 million euros ($33 million) to the Dutch government.
+Online retailer Amazon.com Inc and fast-food company McDonald's Corp already face probes over taxes in Luxembourg, while coffee chain Starbucks Corp has been ordered to pay up to 30 million euros ($33 million) to the Dutch government.

-Reporting by David Morgan and Jason Lange; additional reporting by Jeff Mason and Diane Bartz; Editing by Julia Edwards and Jonathan Oatis
+Senate Finance Committee Chairman Orrin Hatch, a Republican, said lawmakers would examine the EU decision but warned that it was inconsistent with international standards.
+(Additional reporting by Jeff Mason)